-The BAPCPA introduced a new "means test" for Chapter 7 bankruptcies.
+BAPCPA mandated a "means test" for Chapter 7 bankruptcies.
 11 U.S.C. § 707(b)(2)(A).
 The purpose of the test is to prevent abuse of Chapter 7.
 If a debtor has primarily consumer debt (as opposed to business debt) and does not meet the "means test," a presumption of abuse arises, and a Chapter 7 case may be dismissed or converted to a Chapter 13 case.
 Debtors must file Official Bankruptcy Form B 122A-2, which contains the "means test" calculation.
 The form is available here.